 Best Apps For Mexico Travel

-So there you have it; my five best apps for traveling in Mexico.
-As an Android user these are my absolute most used apps when I’m in Mexico.
-With the exception of the exchange rate app, which is available for other currencies as well, these essential apps for Mexico would be useful in any country.
-You can find all of these apps in the Google Play Store or the Apple Store.
+So there you have it: my five best apps for traveling in Mexico.
+With the exception of the exchange rate app – which is available for other currencies as well – these apps for Mexico would be useful in any country.
+You can find all of them in the Google Play Store or the Apple Store.